The following is a list of frequently asked questions (FAQs). To read the answer to each question, please click on the question.

 You should bring your health insurance ID card(s).
 If the patient is taking any prescription medicines, bring those as well.

-It’s a good idea to maintain written medical histories of any loved ones, such as an elderly parent, who is more likely to face a medical emergency.
+It’s a good idea to maintain written medical histories of any loved ones, such as an elderly parent, who is more likely to face a medical emergency, you always want to be informed.
 Keep them updated, and bring them with you.

 What Health Insurance Do You Accept?